 WEST SACRAMENTO, Calif. – The California State Teachers’ Retirement System today announced that, for the fourth year in a row, a member of the fund’s investment staff was named to Chief Investment Officer magazine’s influential “Forty Under Forty” list of up-and-coming investment professionals under the age of 40.

 CalSTRS uses the Alternative Solicitation method to support investment operations and assist in the implementation of its investment strategy.
 External investment managers are a typical solicited service.

-Qualified Investment Managers are invited to review and respond to the California State Teachers’ Retirement System (CalSTRS), Request for Proposal, RFP, entitled Global Equity Portfolio Management and Total Fund Risk Management System, RFP Number 5000000664.
+Prospective Proposers are invited to review and respond to the California State Teachers’ Retirement System (CalSTRS), Request for Proposal, RFP, entitled Global Equity Portfolio Management and Total Fund Risk Management System, RFP Number 5000000664.

 Business partners are critical members of the CalSTRS team in support of our diverse global financial business portfolio.
 If you supply goods or services that CalSTRS is likely to purchase, we invite you to register with our database of suppliers.

 Electronic privacy is crucial for the ongoing success of the Internet as a convenient means to provide customer service.
 Your personal information will be used only to conduct CalSTRS-related business.

 The California State Teachers’ Retirement System website has been developed in compliance with California Government Code §11135, which requires that all electronic and information technology developed or purchased by the State of California is accessible to people with disabilities.
 There are various types of physical disabilities that impact user interaction on the web.
 Vision loss, hearing loss, limited manual dexterity, and cognitive disabilities are examples, with each having different means by which to access electronic information effectively.